The World Is in Trouble

 But think about those answers for a bit.
 It's not hard to see that they're not as comprehensive as they pretend to be.
 So let's really ask the question, "What's wrong with the world?"
 Not just America, but the whole world, from America to Algeria, from Ecuador to Eritrea, from Macau to Micronesia, every tribe, tongue, and nation.
 From the troubled suburban teens, to the aborigines of the outback, from the high-powered executive, to the witch doctors of the jungle, from the patient dying in the cancer ward, to the child being born, what's wrong with the world?

-Don't even limit yourself to the past year of 2014.
+Don't even limit yourself to the past year.
 Can you ask this question in a way that includes all of human history, from the beginning of time, and all the way to the end of human history as we know it?
 When you ask "What's wrong with the world?" make sure you don't leave out the person you're most prone to leave out—yourself.

 Read Romans 1:18-32